YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULLCOLLDIFF, Null collation order cannot be different for all regions

-Run Time Error: Standard null collation setting is not same for all regions.
+Run Time Error: The standard null collation setting is not the same for all regions.

-Action: Using GDE show or DSE dump fileheader, check standard null collation field for all regions and make sure they are the same.
+Action: Using GDE show or DSE dump fileheader, check the standard null collation field for all regions and make sure they are the same.

 --------------------
 NULLENTRYREF